n3tk0/Water_logger/schematics/README.md

 This file is a cleaned and readable version of the original BOM and power notes for the **Version 2** hardware.

-> ⚠️ The cost columns are preserved exactly as originally recorded (including values that may appear inconsistent).
+> ⚠️ The cost columns are based on local BG suppliers from 2025.

 ## Components (Version 2) for 5pcs